thekey-m/edix/README.md

-# edix
+# edix (development still in progress)
-a terminal text editor\n
+a terminal text editor
-in progress